-Would you believe me if I said two small glands called “the Adrenals” play a larger role in the way we handle stress?
+Would you believe me if I said two small glands called “the adrenals” play a larger role in the way we handle stress and fatigue?
 Would you bet that these small glands are the key to balancing a stressful situation?
 Well, they certainly are.
 Located just above the kidneys at our backs, the two triangular glands are actually in charge of balancing all of our hormones.
-And when the adrenals are out of balance, this means all other hormones are out of balance too.
-Not a pretty picture.
+When the adrenals are out of balance (a.k.a adrenal insufficiency or adrenal fatigue), this means all other hormones are out of balance too.
 How do the adrenals get out of balance?
 Well, the answer is stress!
-These “stress” glands are basically the control center for the sympathetic nervous system that makes up our stress response.
+These “stress” glands are basically the control center for the sympathetic nervous system, which makes up our stress response.
 This system is also apart of the autonomic nervous system, which is responsible for digestion, respiration, and heart function.

 There is no doubt, when stress is present in the body, all major systems are at risk.
 Chronic stress, or when the body has experienced a prolonged amount of stress for an ongoing time period, is unhealthy for the body and can actually result in adrenal fatigue (i.e. exhaustion).
 Let’s examine what adrenal fatigue is by looking at the process, as well as the signs and symptoms.
 Then, we will look at support and testing for adrenal function, key macro and micro nutrients for healthy adrenal glands and lastly, dietary and lifestyle recommendations for balancing stress and preventing adrenal fatigue.
 (Bauman, 2015)